-Britton Deerfield Schools provides transportation TO away contests during the school week.
+Britton Deerfield Schools provides transportation TO many, not all, away contests during the school week.
 All athletes are expected to ride the bus TO all away athletic events, when transportation is provided, unless otherwise approved by the Coach or administration.